Douglas Wilder: Personal papers

-The L. Douglas Wilder Collection resides at the L. Douglas Wilder Library and Learning Resource Center at Wilder's alma mater, Virginia Union University.
+The L. Douglas Wilder Collection resides at the L. Douglas Wilder Library and Learning Resource Center at his alma mater, Virginia Union University.
 The collection contains press office photographs from Wilder's time as governor, over 600 audio cassette tapes of Wilder's WRVA radio talk show as well as other speeches, and over 350 video cassettes of political events, campaign materials, and news appearances.
-A gallery located in the library also displays many of Wilder's political recognitions and awards.
+A gallery located in the library displays many of his political recognitions and awards.